kpmadhan/nd131-openvino-fundamentals-project-starter/WRITEUP.md

-# Project 1 - People Counter App
+# People Counter App using OpenVino Toolkit

 ## Summary
-In this project, test was carried out to find a person detection model and convert it to an Intermediate Representation for use with the Model Optimizer.
-Utilizing the Inference Engine, performed the inference on the input video (`resources/Pedestrian_Detect_2_1_1.mp4`) and identified a reasonable model for this use case.
+In this project, test was carried out to find a better performing person detection model and convert it to an Intermediate Representation for use with the Model Optimizer.

+Utilizing the Inference Engine, performed the inference on the input video (`resources/Pedestrian_Detect_2_1_1.mp4`) and measured few metrics to find a reasonable model specific to this use case.

 To develop the present project, tests were carried out with the following models,